smohanta77/smohanta77/README.md

 - **Sales & Service Performance Dashboard**
   End-to-end Power BI solution built using SQL, Excel, and DAX.

-- **Investment Analysis AI Agent**
+- **Customer Churn Forecasting System**
-  Python-driven tool for forecasting monthly returns across RD, SIPs, and mutual funds.
+  Forecasts churn probability for each customer and quantifies revenue at risk using behavioral and transaction data.

 - **E-commerce Analytics System**
   Product-level performance, customer insights, and revenue modeling.